 - Commercial & Creative Writing

 The dawn of Information

-Clearly amused, 'White' Priam swung off the table.
-I followed him into the corridor.
+Clearly amused, 'White' Priam swung off the table with such impressive grace.

 Priams.
 Priams sitting, standing, moving, talking; a nightmare of so many identical

 I had a hallucination of seeing a hundred Doug Hookers.

 That would explain why the Priams were so 'brain dead'.

 I wondered how many years Priam, the one I knew, had lived among his clones